Josh Kerr: 2024: World best, world indoor champion, Olympic 1500m silver

 In his first race of the year on 11 February, Kerr set a world best in the short track 2 mile at the Millrose Games.
 (Note: Kerr's time in the indoor 2-mile is recognized as a world best rather than an official world record by World Athletics, the international governing body for athletics.
 See best performances in non-WA World Record events.)
 His time of 8:00.67 surpassed the previous world best of 8:03.40 held by Mo Farah since 2015.

-On 2 March, Kerr ran 7:42.98 for 3000 metres to claim gold at the World Athletics Indoor Championships in Glasgow, Scotland.
+On 2 March, Kerr ran 7:42.98 for 3000 metres to claim gold at the World Athletics Indoor Championships in Glasgow.

 On 20 April, Kerr opened his outdoor season in the Pro Men's 800 m Challenge at the Oregon Relays, winning in a time of 1:45.94.
 On 25 May, at the Prefontaine Classic, Kerr won the Bowerman Mile in a new British record time of 3:45.34, ahead of Jakob Ingebrigtsen (3:45.60) and Yared Nuguse (3:46.22).
 This eclipsed Steve Cram's previous British record of 3:46.32 by almost a full second.
 The race was a highly anticipated rematch between Kerr and Ingebrigtsen, and as such was billed as the "Mile of the Century."
 This performance ranked Kerr as the sixth fastest miler in history.

-At the 2024 British Athletics Championships in late June, Kerr chose to compete in the 800m.
+At the 2024 British Athletics Championships in late June, Kerr chose to compete in the 800 m.
 In the final, Kerr finished in last after colliding with Elliot Giles on the home straight.
 Just days earlier it was announced that he had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track in 2025.

 On 5 July, Kerr was selected to race in 1500 metres at the 2024 Summer Olympics.
 Just before the athletics events got underway, he was also named as the Great Britain athletics team captain for the Games in Paris.
 The final at these Games was anticipated because of Kerr's rivalry with fellow European middle-distance runner Jakob Ingebrigtsen.